 Even if you return home after a while you can transfer your pension fund contributions to the pension fund in your home country.

 It’s easiest to find estate agent offers online or in the local newspaper.
-An advantage the online
+An advantage the online search certainly offers: it can be conducted while abroad.

 When you are signing the contract, a deposit has to be paid.
 The deposit is usually three